Room Change Procedures

 If you have or get a vacant bed in your room or unit, here are some options during the room change period:

-- You can bring in a friend and have them complete a room change form.
+- You can have a friend request the vacancy by having them complete a room change form.

 - You may have students looking for a new room ask you about moving in.
 If that happens, we encourage you to engage in conversation with them to explore if it would be a good roommate match.
 If it’s a good fit, sign the form.
 If it is not, let the Housing Office know.
 Please be sure to sign only one room change form showing your acknowledgment that they may be moving in.
 If you have other students inquire about the vacancy after you have signed a form, just let them know you have already signed someone's room change request form.